Victoria-Volokhina/E-library-analytics/README.md

   - Calculation and analysis of key product metrics.
   - Insights into user engagement and product performance.

+- **A/B experiments:**
+  - Mini-platform designed for conducting AB experiments.

 - **User Clustering:**
   - Utilization of clustering techniques to categorize users.
   - Understanding user behavior and preferences.